 We see similar successes every day in the newspapers on a larger, more global business front.
 China is growing and growing while the US is no longer the world power it used to be, especially in business and trade.
 China is definitely on the ascendency both economically and culturally.
 Democracy?
 Not yet.
 Maybe never.

 The piano isn’t exactly a Chinese instrument.
 I once read that when the British first brought a piano to China in the 19th century, people were scared of it because to them it sounded like bones rattling inside.
 Many young Asian artists take up the violin.
 Less so the piano.
 But that is changing too.

 After my Music Salon class the other night, some of us hung around talking about playing music.
 I recently resumed flute lessons after a long time off.
 It’s tough work getting those high E’s and F#’s out.
 My high notes sound like a door that needs some WD40.
 Two women in the class told me they’d been forced into taking piano lessons early on and had to practice until they finally were able to quit.
 They were sick of it all.
 I asked if they had Tiger Moms.
 Yes, they said.
 I told them I wish I had had a Tiger Mom, a white Amy Chua, because then I would be a much better player now than I am.
 That goes for both piano and flute.
 One of them told me they loved Chopin.
 How I wish I could play Chopin.
 Or Debussy, Ravel, even Satie.

-I don’t know if Yuja Wang had a tiger mom, but she is an amazing and stunningly accomplished new artist.
-Unlike China, she may not be taking over the world—not yet, that is—but she certainly is carving out a niche for herself as one of the most gifted newcomers on the international classical scene.
+I don’t know if Yuja Wang had a Tiger Mom, but she is an amazing and stunningly accomplished new artist.
+Unlike China, she may not be taking over the world (yet), but she certainly is carving out a niche for herself as one of the most gifted newcomers on the international classical scene.